vircadia/vircadia-native-core/BUILD.md

 * $NAME_ROOT_DIR - pass this variable to Cmake with the -DNAME_ROOT_DIR= flag when running Cmake to generate build files
 * $NAME_ROOT_DIR - set this variable in your ENV
-* HIFI_LIB_DIR - set this variable in your ENV to your High Fidelity lib folder, should contain a folder '$name'
+* HIFI_LIB_DIR - set this variable in your ENV to your Vircadia lib folder, should contain a folder '$name'

 ### Optional Components